SI 2018 IT and Digitization

 How E-Commerce Improves the Brick and Mortar Shopping Experience: Explaining the Post-2002 Slowdown (slides)

-Discussant: Ryan C. McDevitt, Duke University and NBER
+Discussant: Ryan C. McDevitt, Washington University in St. Louis and NBER

 3:00 pm